discordjs/guide/guide/oauth2/README.md

 				},
 			});

-			const oauthData = await oauthResult.json();
+			const oauthData = await getJSONResponse(tokenResponseData.body);
 			console.log(oauthData);
 		} catch (error) {
-			// NOTE: An unauthorized token will not throw an error;
+			// NOTE: An unauthorized token will not throw an error
-			// it will return a 401 Unauthorized response in the try block above console.error(error);
+			// tokenResponseData.statusCode will be 401
+			console.error(error);
 		}
 	}